 In April 2022, BRP made a commitment to the University of South Florida ("USF") to donate a total of \$5.3 million through October 2028.
 The gift will provide support for the School of Risk Management and Insurance in the USF Muma College of Business.
 It is currently anticipated that Lowry Baldwin, our Board Chair, will fund half of the amounts to be donated by BRP.
+No payments have been made toward this commitment as of September 30, 2022.

 The Company is involved in various claims and legal actions arising in the ordinary course of business.
+A liability is recorded when a loss is considered probable and is reasonably estimable in accordance with GAAP.
 In the opinion of management, the ultimate disposition of these matters will not have a material adverse effect on the Company's consolidated financial position, results of operations or liquidity.